The highest performing teams experience psychological safety.

 The crucial point is that ‘people tend to act in ways that inhibit learning when they face the potential of threat or embarrassment (Argyris 1982 in Edmonson 1999).
 Toxic leadership or employing leaders who fail to build trust are, therefore, extremely costly as psychological safety issues in the workplace destroy interpersonal relations and damage organizations at large.
 Emotional safety in the workplace and trust-building in teams and across teams should be of high priority.
 With Edmonson – employees withholding valuable information and knowledge in a knowledge society that holds knowledge as its greatest value is helping none!

-One way to call for feedback is to follow one leaders’ example as he expresses how he after every presentation asks for feedback on delivery.
+One way to call for feedback is to follow this one leaders’ example as he expresses how he after every presentation asks for feedback on delivery.
 It disarms difficult conversations and increases trust in leaders.
 He specifically poses the following questions (Delizonna 2017):

 - What worked and what didn’t work in my delivery?